mosaicml/examples/resnet/README.md

 <br />

 # Mosaic ResNet
-This folder contains starter code for training [torchvision ResNet architectures](https://pytorch.org/vision/stable/models.html) using our most efficient training recipes (see our [short blog](https://www.mosaicml.com/blog/mosaic-resnet) or [detailed blog](https://www.mosaicml.com/blog/mosaic-resnet-deep-dive) for details).
+This folder contains starter code for training [torchvision ResNet architectures](https://pytorch.org/vision/stable/models.html) using our most efficient training recipes (see our [short blog post](https://www.mosaicml.com/blog/mosaic-resnet) or [detailed blog post](https://www.mosaicml.com/blog/mosaic-resnet-deep-dive) for details).
 These recipes were developed to hit baseline accuracy on [ImageNet](https://www.image-net.org/) 7x faster or to maximize ImageNet accuracy over long training durations.
 Although these recipes were developed for training ResNet on ImageNet, they could be used to train other image classification models on other datasets.
 Give it a try!

 The specific files in this folder are:
 * `model.py` - A function to create a [ComposerModel](https://docs.mosaicml.com/en/v0.11.0/composer_model.html) from a torchvision ResNet model